TUDelft-PRIME-Books/Linear-Algebra/Chapter4/Subspaces_of_Rn.md

 ::::::

-The argument can be generalized to prove the following theorem.
+The argument can be generalised to prove the following theorem.

 ::::::{prf:theorem}
 :label: Thm:Subspaces:AllSubspacesRn